finos/ambassadors/.github/ISSUE_TEMPLATE/project-request.md

 -

-### Ambassador: interested?
+@ambassador-participants : interested?
 Comment below and tag the requester.